michael2012z/BitBible/markdown/Etheridge/files/Phil.md

 21. For all are seeking what is theirs, and not what is of Jeshu Meshiha.

-22. But the proof of thisevangelist you know, that as a son with his father, so hath he wrought with me in the gospel.
+22. But the proof of this

-23. Him, therefore, I hope to send to you speedily, when I shall have seen whatwill be done with me.
+23. Him, therefore, I hope to send to you speedily, when I shall have seen what

 24. And I confide on my Lord, that I also speedily shall come unto you.